EdgeEX — Course options overview

 • Initial allowed attempts: Controls the number of attempts required before the student is blocked from moving forward.

-• Max allowed attempts: Places a cap on the total number of attempts teachers can give students.
+• Max allowed attempts: Controls the total number of attempts allowed before the student is automatically advanced with their highest score.
+Places a cap on the total number of retakes teachers can give students.

 Assessment attempts options work differently in EdgeEX: